soundpress/RulesOfNYC/docs/c19/index.rst

    (6) The Technology System must allow the Passenger to pay fares with cash, credit, debit, and prepaid cards, and must allow for E-Hail Apps that provide for E-Payment, and Digital Wallet Application.

-   (7) The Technology System must allow the Passenger to pay fares with cash, credit, debit, and prepaid cards, and must allow for E-Hail Apps that provide for E-Payment, and Digital Wallet Application.

-   (8) The Technology System must make available all information reasonably required for the Passenger to understand and complete electronic payment of the total fare in English, Spanish, and any other language the Commission requires.
+   (7) The Technology System must make available all information reasonably required for the Passenger to understand and complete electronic payment of the total fare in English, Spanish, and any other language the Commission requires.

-   (9) For non-cash payments the Technology System must allow but not require the Passenger to add a custom tip.
+   (8) For payments made inside the vehicle other than cash or E-Payment, the Technology System must allow, but not require, the Passenger to add a custom tip.
+If the Passenger elects not to add a tip, the Technology System must require active confirmation of the Passenger's intent before processing payment.

-   (10) The Technology System must be able to generate an accurate receipt for payment of fare and such receipt must be able to be generated for each Passenger making a payment.
+   (9) The Technology System must be able to generate an accurate receipt for payment of fare and such receipt must be able to be generated for each Passenger making a payment.
 Upon the Passenger’s request, a receipt must be transmitted to the Passenger.
 The receipt must contain the following information:

       (i) Medallion or SHL Permit number;